ck-collab/ck-collab/README.md

 # Hi, y'all — I'm Caren

-Ten years ago I left a great career at Google to do something contrarian: build a pressing plant to answer the demand for vinyl records in the digital music age.
+Ten years ago I left a great career at Google to do something wildly different: build a vinyl record pressing plant.
 Today I own multiple music businesses in the world of physical media — and I design and build the software systems that run them so I can do what I do best: build partnerships with music creators.

 ## First, Silicon Valley